joyapisi/ThePortfolio/README.md

 # Portfolio
-Portfolio setup and Mobile First.
-Day 3 Microverse Project
+Portfolio setup, Mobile First and DOM Manipulation
 <a name="readme-top"></a>

 # 📗 Table of Contents